-Our principal source of revenue is from bottled water delivery direct to customers primarily in North America and Europe and from providing multi-gallon purified bottled water, self-service refill drinking water and water dispensers through major retailers in North America for the years ended January 1, 2022, January 2, 2021 and December 28, 2019.
+Our principal sources of revenue are from bottled water delivery direct to consumers primarily in North America and Europe and from providing multi-gallon purified bottled water, self-service refill drinking water and water dispensers through retailers in North America for the years ended December 31, 2022, January 1, 2022 and January 2, 2021.
 Revenue is recognized, net of sales returns, when a customer obtains control of promised goods or services in an amount that reflects the consideration we expect to receive in exchange for those goods or services.
-We measure revenue based on the consideration specified in the client arrangement, and revenue is recognized when the performance obligations in the client arrangement are satisfied.
+We measure revenue based on the consideration specified in the customer arrangement, and revenue is recognized when the performance obligations in the customer arrangement are satisfied.
 A performance obligation is a contractual promise to transfer a distinct service to the customer.
 The transaction price of a contract is allocated to each distinct performance obligation and recognized as revenue when the customer receives the benefit of the performance obligation.
-Clients typically receive the benefit of our services as they are performed.
-Substantially all our client contracts require that we be compensated for services performed to date.
+Customers typically receive the benefit of our services as they are performed.
+Substantially all our customer contracts require that we be compensated for services performed to date.
 This may be upon shipment of goods or upon delivery to the customer, depending on contractual terms.
 Shipping and handling costs paid by the customer to us are included in revenue and costs incurred by us for shipping and handling activities that are performed after a customer obtains control of the product are accounted for as fulfillment costs.
 In addition, we exclude from net revenue and cost of sales taxes assessed by governmental authorities on revenue-producing transactions.
 Although we occasionally accept returns of products from our customers, historically returns have not been material.